Information on Natural Dyes

 Chrome is a modern mordant.
 It is excellent for wool and is easy to use and very effective in its action.
 Its great advantage is that it leaves the wool soft to the touch, whereas the other mordants are apt to harden the wool.
 The disadvantage is that chrome is considered an environmentally toxic mordant and must be disposed of properly.
 For this reason, many natural dyers choose not to use chrome.

 The wool should be boiled for 1 to 1-1/2 hours with bichromate of potash in the proportion of 2 to 4 per cent of the wool.
 It is then washed well and immediately dyed.
 Wool mordanted with chrome should not be exposed to light, but should be kept well covered with the liquid while being mordanted, else it is liable to dye unevenly.
-An excess of chrome impairs the colour; 3 per cent of chrome is a recommended quantity to use for ordinary dyeing.
+An excess of chrome impairs the color; 3 per cent of chrome is a recommended quantity to use for ordinary dyeing.
 It should be dissolved in the bath while the water is heating.
 The wool is entered and the bath, gradually raised to the boiling point, and boiled for 3/4 of an hour.

 COPPER* - Copper Sulphate, Verdigris, Blue Vitriol, Blue Copperas, Bluestone